AgoraIO/agora_doc_source/en-US/markdown/Video/start_call_android.md

 ## Test your app

-Connect an Android device to your computer, and click `Run 'app'` on your Android Studio.
+Connect an Android device to your computer, and click `Run 'app'` on your **Android Studio**.
 A moment later you will see the project installed on your device.
 Take the following steps to test the video calling app:

 1. Grant microphone and camera access to your app.
 2. When the app launches, you should be able to see yourself on the local view.